mathigon/textbooks/content/graph-theory/content.md

 result is called __Euler’s equation__ and is named after the same [mathematician](bio:euler) who solved the Königsberg Bridges problem.

-Unfortunately, there are infinitely many graphs and we can’t check every one to see if Euler’s equation works.
-Instead we can try to find a simple [proof](gloss:proof) that works for any graph…
+Unfortunately, there are infinitely many graphs, and we can’t check every one to see if Euler’s equation works.
+Instead, we can try to find a simple [proof](gloss:proof) that works for any graph…

 ---